Fellow-Consulting-AG/docapp-docs/docs/doc2/modules/layout-builder.md

 `Label` - This is a field that can be used to create uneditable text, this could be used to create sub-headings or any other desired uneditable text when on the validation screen.

-`Checkbox` - This creates a boolean type field which can be checked or unchecked.
+`Check Box` - This creates a boolean type field which can be checked or unchecked.

-`Multi Checkbox` - This functions the same way as the `Checkbox` but can be used when the user knows they will be adding multiple checkboxes in one section.
+`Multi Check Box` - This functions the same way as the `Check Box` but can be used when the user knows they will be adding multiple checkboxes in one section.

 `Horizontal Separator` - This creates a horizontal line on the layout that can be used to split up sections within a group on the layout.